Home Package management Deb-pacman : A Pacman-style Frontend For APT Package Manager

 By sk

-Apt, Advanced Packaging Tool, is a powerful command line tool used to install, update, upgrade and remove packages in Debian and its derivatives like Ubuntu.
-There are several frontends available for Apt, such as Aptitude, Synaptic and Ubuntu software center to name a few.
-Today I am going to introduce yet another frontend for APT package manager called Deb-pacman.
+Apt, the Advanced Packaging Tool, is a powerful command-line tool used to install, update, upgrade, and remove packages in Debian and its derivatives like Ubuntu.
+Several front-ends are available for Apt, including Aptitude, Synaptic, and the Ubuntu Software Center, to name a few.
+Today, I am going to introduce yet another frontend for the APT package manager called Deb-Pacman.

-You can simply invoke "pacman" instead of "apt" command in your Ubuntu system.
-Deb-pacman simply emulates the Archlinux's Pacman package manager feel for Debian users who may prefer the style of Pacman over Apt.
+You can simply invoke "pacman" instead of "apt" command on your Ubuntu system.
+Deb-Pacman simply emulates the Archlinux's Pacman package manager feel for Debian users who may prefer the style of Pacman over Apt.
 This can be helpful for those who get used to pacman.

-As you know already Apt itself was originally designed as a front-end for dpkg, which was developed by Ian Murdock (founder of Debian project) for Debian OS to install, remove and provide information about .deb packages.
-So technically speaking Deb-pacman is a front end for APT which is a frontend for Dpkg.
+As you know already, Apt itself was originally designed as a front-end for dpkg, which was developed by Ian Murdock (the founder of Debian project) for Debian OS to install, remove and provide information about .deb packages.
+So, technically speaking, Deb-pacman is a front end for APT, which is a frontend for Dpkg.
 In other words, it is just a wrapper.

-In this brief guide we will see how to install Deb-pacman in Ubuntu and its usage.
+In this brief guide we will see how to install Deb-Pacman in Debian, Ubuntu and its derivatives and how to run Pacman Commands on a Debian-based systems.

 $ sudo apt-get -f install